 Congress has long been concerned about whether U.S. policy advances the U.S. interest in reducing the role of the People's Republic of China (PRC) in the proliferation of weapons of mass destruction (WMD) and missiles that could deliver them.
 Recipients of China's technology include Pakistan and countries that the State Department says support terrorism, such as Iran, North Korea, and Libya.
 The terrorist attacks on September 11, 2001, added an urgent U.S. interest in weapons nonproliferation.
 This CRS Report (superseding CRS Issue Brief IB92056) discusses the national security problem of the PRC's role in weapons proliferation and issues related to the U.S. policy response, including legislation, since the mid-1990s.
 The table at the end of this report summarizes the U.S. sanctions imposed on PRC entities for weapons proliferation.
-This CRS Report is updated as warranted.
+This CRS Report will be updated as warranted.

 Since 1991, Beijing has taken some steps to mollify concerns about its role in weapons proliferation.
-Nonetheless, China has aggravated trends that result in ambiguous technical aid, more indigenous capabilities, longer range missiles, and secondary (retransferred) proliferation.
-As the Director of Central Intelligence (DCI) has reported, the PRC remains a "key supplier" of technology inconsistent with nonproliferation goals - particularly missile or chemical technology transfers.
+Nonetheless, supplies from China have aggravated trends that result in ambiguous technical aid, more indigenous capabilities, longer range missiles, and secondary (retransferred) proliferation.
+As the Director of Central Intelligence (DCI) has reported, China remains a "key supplier" of weapons technology -particularly missile or chemical technology.